 As I walked to my car for the last time, I realized that too much of my personal identity was wrapped up in my role as a police officer and detective.
 During much of my career, I was also involved in some form of ministry.
 I attended and graduated from seminary.
 I pastored and planted a church.
 But as I walked to my car I realized that this job, my career in law enforcement had become the source of who I really am.
 Walking away for the last time, it seemed like a significant part of me was lost.

-My error, over the past several years, has been in finding my identity in my work.
-As a man, that’s not an uncommon thing really.
-If you are also a guy, you know that the topic of your occupation is one of the first things that guys want to talk about.
+My error, over the last several years as a detective, was in finding my identity in my work.
+As a man, that’s not an uncommon thing, really.
+If you are also a guy, you know that the topic of your occupation is one of the first things that men want to talk about.
 “So, what do you do for a living?” is one of the first questions asked when two men meet each other at a party.
 Seldom will you ever hear, “So, what’s your relationship to Christ?”
-For the past 16 years as a Christian, I continued to place my identity in my occupation, even when I swore I would never do that.
-Yesterday showed me that I had been deceiving myself.
+For the past 20 years as a Christian, I continued to place my identity in my occupation, even when I swore I would never do that.
+My last day on the job showed me that I had been deceiving myself.

-So, as I move forward, serving now with Stand to Reason (I’m flying today to speak at a high school retreat in Indiana), I hope that I can realign my perception about my own identity and find myself again in Jesus.
-Maybe it will be easier in my new full time role as a Christian Case Maker.
-But I know me; it won’t be long until my “work” will deviously seek to define me once again.
-When the question comes at a party, “So, what do you do, Jim?” will I say only, “I’m an author” or “I’m a speaker with Stand to Reason?”
+So, as I move forward, writing books and speaking around the country, I continue to realign my perception about my own identity and find myself again in Jesus.
+Is it easier in my new role as a Christian Case Maker.
+Not always.
+I know me; it won’t be long until my “work” will deviously seek to define me once again.
+When the question comes at a party, “So, what do you do, Jim?” will I say only, “I’m an author” or “I’m a speaker?”
 Will I remember that these temporal titles fade in comparison to my eternal identity in Jesus?
 I hope I can, instead, remember the importance of trusting Jesus, being faithful in even the smallest acts of service, and acknowledging that I am being used by God, not for my own personal glory or identity, but so that God Himself may be glorified and identified to the world around me.